The Noisy Work of Uncertainty Visualisation Research: A Review: Evaluating uncertainty visualisations

+Often, authors understand that the effects of uncertainty are more complicated than simple value extraction.
+These studies indicate that accurately capturing uncertainty will be more complicated than simply avoiding value extraction or trust as a measure.

-For example \citet{Hofmann2012} showed study participants 20 plots, where each plot displayed two distributions (as a pair of jittered samples, density plots, histograms, or box plots) and asked them to identify the plot where ``the blue group is furthest to the right''.
-The mean of the two groups was used to decide which group was actually ``furthest to the right'' and the different graphical approaches were evaluated against that ground truth.
-In another example \citet{Ibrekk1987} asked participants for the ``best estimate'', but the participant's responses were evaluated against the mean of the distribution.
-Ultimately, the term ``best'' is up to the users interpretation, and the estimate that minimised the sum of squared errors was not implied by the question.
-This vague question approach leads to inconclusive results, as we are left unclear if it was the phrasing of the question or the plot design that caused the participants to answer incorrectly.
+One approach is to ask indeterminate questions, such as asking participants for the ``best estimate'' \citep{Ibrekk1987}, or to select which distribution is the ``furthest to the right'' in a lineup \citep{Hofmann2012}.
+In both cases, the ground truth is based on the mean of the distribution, which is not as indeterminate as the question.
+This approach can lead to inconclusive results, as we are left unclear whether it was the phrasing of the question or the plot design that caused the participants to answer incorrectly.